CLEOsat-group/leosatpy/docs/source/usage.rst

     The usage of partial and multiple inputs as shown above also works for the other programs in the package.

-..
 During the reduction the following steps are performed:

 * Image registration and validation
 * Master calibration file creation
 * Removal of instrumental signatures to create and save the reduced FITS-image(s)
-        * Save results to result table.
+* Save observation information to the result .csv table.
+* setting :ref:`result_table_path <General options>`

 WCS calibration in a nutshell